sophiestix/rrts/NOTES.md

 So far it looks like JS, there's no type safety.
 E.g. we get a `response` but we have no idea of the structure of the data returned to us.
 We also have a hard coded string `FETCH_TODOS` for the `type`.
-Maybe an enum to store our action types?
+Maybe an enum to store our action types could be the solution?

 Also the dispatch function is a generic function, so we have plenty of structure there if we investigate it by hovering on it.